nigelpoulton/ckad/1 Application Design and Build/5 Utilize Persistent and Ephemeral Volumes/answers.md

 **Answer**

-The Pod is stuck in the pending phase because it's configured to use a volume based on a PVC called `pvc-wait`.
+The Pod is stuck in the pending phase because it's configured to use a volume based on a PVC called `pvc1`.
 However, the PVC does not exist.
 You need to create the PVC so the Pod can start.

 Run the following command to set your context to work in the `ckad` Namespace.